Mozambique echoes a year of youth-led protests across Africa

 President Yoweri Museveni has ruled Uganda for almost four decades and has denied condoning corruption.

-Senegalese youth challenge election delay
+Senegalese youth challenge election day

-In February, young people in Senegal, where more than 60% of the population is under 25, led nationwide anti-government protests after a decision to delay a highly anticipated presidential vote from February to December.
+In February, young people in Senegal, where more than 60% of the population is under 25, led nationwide, anti-government protests after a decision to delay a highly anticipated presidential vote from February to December.

-What began on university campuses soon spread to the streets of major cities.
+What began on university campuses soon spread to big cities.

-Demonstrators, including children, rejected former President Macky Sall's 10-month vote delay, which many said threatened the country's longstanding democracy.
+Demonstrators, including children, rejected former President Macky Sall's 10-month vote delay, which many said threatened the country's long-standing democracy.

 Sall eventually reversed the decision to stall the vote, paving the way for the election of Africa's youngest leader, Bassirou Diomaye Faye.